Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 Other Cards
 ===========

-I have no information on other models of ARCnet cards at the moment.
+I have no information on other models of ARCnet cards at the woke moment.
 Please send any and all info to:

 	apenwarr@worldvisions.ca